Jnug3/Network-Projects/Zeek.md

 ![image](https://github.com/user-attachments/assets/e049a5f4-c337-4e0d-a922-cf0bec50bccc)

-This is the end of the investigation
+This is the end of the second investigation.

 ## Scenario 3: Log4J
 *An alert was triggered: "Log4J Exploitation Attempt".
 The case was issued to me.
 Inspect the PCAP and retrieve artifacts to show if it is a true positive*